anas337/Human-Activity-Recognition-Using-Smartphones.github.io/Data/Original-Data/UCI-HAR-Dataset/README.md

 Inertial-Signals: The following files are available for the train and test data.
 Their descriptions are equivalent.

             - `Inertial-Signals/train/total_acc_x_train.txt`: The acceleration signal from the smartphone accelerometer X axis in standard gravity units `g`.
                                                                Every row shows a 128 element vector.
 The same description applies for the `total_acc_x_train.txt`
                                                                and `total_acc_z_train.txt` files for the Y and Z axis.

             - `Inertial-Signals/train/body_acc_x_train.txt`: The body acceleration signal obtained by subtracting the gravity from the total acceleration.

             - `Inertial Signals/train/body_gyro_x_train.txt`: The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 #### Processed-Data:

             - `Processed-Data/features_info.txt`: Shows information about the variables used on the feature vector.

             - `Processed-Data/features.txt`: List of all features.

             - `Processed-Data/X_train.txt`: Training set.

             - `Processed-Data/X_test.txt`: Testing set.

 The following files are available for `Inertial-Signals` and `Processed-Data` .
 Their descriptions are equivalent:

-   - `README.txt'
+            - `README.txt`

             - `activity_labels.txt`: Links the class labels with their activity name.

             - `subject-train.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30

             - `subject-test.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30

             - `y_train.txt`: Training labels.

             - `y_test.txt`: Testing labels.

 **Notes:**

 - Features mentioned in Processed-Data are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.
 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
 - The gyroscope units are rad/sec.
 - A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: http://www.youtube.com/watch?v=XOEN9W05_4A

 For more information about this dataset please contact: `activityrecognition@smartlab.ws`

 **License:**
-Use of this dataset in publications must be acknowledged by referencing the following publication [1]
+Use of this dataset in publications must be acknowledged by referencing the following publication [1]:

 **[1]** - `Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.`